 Pal payasam Kerala style Recipe In Pressure Cooker – Creamy South Indian Style Brown Rice Kheer/Pudding Recipe – How To Make Pal Payasam In Pressure Cooker

 Pal payasam Kerala style recipe (also spelled as paal payasam recipe) or brown rice pudding recipe using Kerala rice and milk is popularly known as unakkalari paal payasam in South India where unakkalari is a special kind of broken brown rice and paal payasam means milk based kheer or pudding.
+This pal paysam resembles the famous the ambalapuzha payasam (pal payasam made in ambalapuzha temple) in taste though this is definitely not the same recipe.

 Rice pudding is a very special and commonly found dessert in Indian celebrations including weddings, festivals and also the usual traditional family gatherings.
+This Kerala style pal payasam made using traditional Kerala style broken brown rice makes a very yummy and easy payasam or dessert for Kerala Onam sadya (traditional Kerala style feast for Onam festival).

 Here I used the slightly pink color broken brown rice known as unakkalari or rose matta rice which is popular in South India, but if this is not available you can also try regular brown rice.
 The Kerala rice which is the broken brown rice adds a nice rose colored hint to the payasam or kheer.